Coding Practices

 https://style.tidyverse.org/syntax.html#sec-objectnames

-Generally, variable names should be nouns and function names should be verbs.
+Variable/object names should be nouns and function names should be verbs.

-- Use all ALL_CAPS for constant variables (
+- Use SCREAMING_SNAKE for constant variables (

 )